 Companies just need to sign up, give Celential their open roles and they will start receiving 10-20 qualified candidates for each role to interview within the first 30 days.

-It draws from a unique Talent Graph of over 15 million software engineers and tech sales professionals from the U.S, Canada, and Latin America, giving it one of the widest reaches on the market.
+It draws from a unique Talent Graph of over 20 million software engineers and tech sales professionals from the U.S, Canada, Latin America, and India, giving it one of the widest reaches on the market.

 Most importantly, it uses AI and machine learning technology to create more complete candidate profiles and more accurate candidate matching than traditional candidate databases.